c3333/cpp-docs.de-de/docs/dotnet/stack-stl-clr.md

 ### <a name="remarks"></a>Hinweise

-Der Typ beschreibt eine möglicherweise negative Elementanzahl.
+Der Typ beschreibt eine möglicherweise negative Element Anzahl.

 ### <a name="example"></a>Beispiel